 *The definitions of labour market status are based on those recommended by the International Labour Organisation (ILO).

-The NEET brief includes a time series on the economic activity of those NEET using variable ILODEFR - Basic economic activity (ILO definition):
+The NEET age 16 to 24 release includes a time series on the economic activity of those NEET using variable ILODEFR - Basic economic activity (ILO definition):

 (1) In employment